keploy/docs/versioned_docs/version-2.0.0/quickstart/node-jwt-sql.md

 sudo -E env PATH=$PATH keploy test -c 'npm run app.js' --delay 10
 ```

-Our testcases will fail as the Token will generated again when we are using testmode.
+Our testcases will fail as the token would expire and new Token will generated again when we are using testmode.
+To make sure that testcases do not fail, we have use [timeFreezing](https://keploy.io/docs/keploy-cloud/time-freezing/).

 <img src="/docs/img/jwt-test-fail.png" alt="Sample Keploy Test Result Node JWT" width="100%" style={{ borderRadius: '5px' }} />

+But for this application, the Token expiration is 10 mins so let's go ahead and test the application within 10mins.
 Let's add the `Etag` and `accessToken` as the noise in the `test-3.yml` on line 45 under `header.Date`.
 The file would look like:-

 ```
         noise: